 Hollywood is cyclical.
 This is common knowledge, so you knew ninja movies were going to come around again, it was only a matter of waiting, biding your time.
-The highest profile film of this new wave is James McTeigue’s energetic “Ninja Assassin”, produced by the Wachowski brothers.
+The highest profile film of this new wave is James McTeigue’s energetic “Ninja Assassin”, produced by the Wachowski siblings.

 I’m not going to tell you that “Ninja Assassin” is a great movie, because frankly it is not, but it does have some things going for it that make it worth watching.
 The film has all of the elements I want out of a ninja movie, which is basically a crap load of ninjas and an excessive amount of ninja fights.
 In this incarnation, apparently every time a ninja does pretty much anything, blood explodes.

 Mika Coretti (Naomie Harris) works in European intelligence, and she has a crazy theory that governments have been using ninjas for political assassinations.
 No one takes her seriously, but of course she turns out to be right.
 Ninjas have in fact been stealing children and raising them as assassins for hire for centuries.
 Korean pop star Rain plays Raizo, one of these stolen children cum hired hitman, only he has decided that he no longer wants to be part of the family.
 That doesn’t go over well with the head of his former clan Ozunu (ninja movie legend Sho Kosugi).

 So the clan wants to kill Raizo for abandoning the family, he wants to kill them for being child-thieving murderers, and somehow the sexy lady who does criminal research gets caught up in the mix.
 So there is another key component of a ninja movie, revenge.
 There always seems to be revenge involved, and I support that.